 - Look for clear ice.
 Clear ice is generally stronger than ice with air bubbles in it or with snow on it.

-- Watch out for pressure ridges or ice heaves.
+- Watch out for pressure ridges or ice heaves to avoid your car or truck going through ice.
 These can be dangerous due to thin ice and open water.

 - Remember that ice is never completely safe under any conditions.